 What does it really do?

-Royalty processing for publishers usually means taking incoming royalty statements and using that data to create outgoing ones and data for accounting.
-Rarely, instead of through incoming statements, the input data is manually entered.
+Royalty processing for publishers takes incoming royalty statements and creates outgoing ones, as well as data for accounting.
+The input data is sometimes manually entered.

 Incoming statements can have different formats, but the basic unit is usually referred to as “row”.
 A row usually holds data on what recording was played, for how long, where, when, etc. Usually, it also has data on the underlying composition(s), but not always.
 What it always has is the amount (to be) received.
 Sometimes it is in a foreign currency, so it has to be converted.

 But, in general, one row in the incoming statement has to be converted to multiple rows (zero or more, technically), usually in multiple statements for multiple clients.
-The resulting row is, in essence, the same as input row, with additional data: what percentage goes to which client, how much is a publisher fee, a few other numbers and, most importantly, the net amount to be paid.
-The form of this additional data actually does not differ at all, except that it may say “publisher” or “writer” or “performing artist” in one of the columns.
+The resulting row is, in essence, the same as input row, with additional data: what percentage goes to which client, how much is a publisher fee, a few other numbers and, most importantly, the client and the net amount to be paid.

 This process has, basically, three steps.
 The input statement has to be parsed into a format that is native to the royalty software.
 Then this data has to be processed, resulting in output rows.
 Finally, this data has to be outputted.
 Each step can result in data being saved or not.
 Each step will be described in more detail.